Richard M. Ketchum: Career

 After the war, Ketchum moved to the US state of Vermont.
 There he obtained various jobs.
 He owned an advertising agency until 1951 and worked at the U.S. Information Agency and The Orvis Company.
-After seeing a new opportunity, he left for New York city and was employed at the American Heritage Publishing Company from 1956 until 1974.
+After seeing a new opportunity, he left for New York City and was employed at the American Heritage Publishing Company from 1956 until 1974.
 As an editor, he wrote 33 articles for American Heritage Magazine.

 Country Journal

 In 1974, Ketchum returned to Dorset, Vermont and adapted a farming lifestyle.
 There, he co-founded Country Journal with William S. Blair.
 The two men shared a commonality in that they both worked in the publishing industry in Manhattan, NYC before moving to the state of Vermont, in which they opted to start a farm.

 In 1972, Ketchum and Blair banded together and decided to establish a magazine of their own.
 Their initial budget was $205,000, composed of $170,000 from their friends and $35,000 from the co-founder's savings.
 With this funding, they kickstarted the magazine production.
 Country Journal's coverage ranged from guides to opinion pieces on energy policies.

 The magazine was originally dubbed Blair & Ketchum’s Country Journal, but later was shortened to Country Journal.
 Before its acquisition later on, the editorial office and the business office were located in Manchester, New Hampshire and Brattleboro, Vermont, respectively.
 The business office was relocated to Harrisburg, Pennsylvania after the transaction.

 Initially, Country Journal had difficulties earning a profit.
 Blair said that he was unable to seek advertisers with high budget in mind and often had to compromise for lower prices.
 Country Journal struggled to attract authors on the more famous side.
 Ketchum paid relatively low compensation compared to other magazines at the time, with him giving $200 to $500 per article written.

 The magazine was popular, reaching a circulation of under 300,000.
-By 1972, Country Journal had a editorial team of eight.
+By 1972, Country Journal had an editorial team of eight.
 It received a National Magazine Award in April 1975.
 In 1984, the magazine company Historical Times Inc. acquired the magazine for an eight-figure sum.
 In the year that it was sold, it was estimated that the magazine earned a revenue of $3.3 million.
 According to The New York Times, the magazine "offered a blend of the bucolic and the practical, particularly to city folk who had opted for the rural life."'